-

 (5d) $ \begin{aligned}[b] \{&k_1^2-m^2, k_2^2-m^2, (k_1-k_2)^2, (k_1-p_1)^2, (k_1-p_1-p_2)^2-m^2,(k_1-p_1-p_2-p_3)^2-m^2, (k_2-p_1)^2, (k_2-p_1-p_2)^2,\\ & (k_2-p_1-p_2-p_3)^2-m^2\} \,. \end{aligned} $

 $ \mathrm{Kira} $ [66, 67] to reduce the scalar integrals to a set of MIs$ {\cal{I}}_i(x,y,z) $ by solving integration-by-parts (IBP) relations.
-The contribution from this family to the two-loop squared-amplitude can then be decomposed as$ \begin{aligned} {\cal{F}}^{(2)} \ni \left( \frac{\mu^2}{-s_{123}} \right)^{2\epsilon} \sum_{i} {\cal{A}}_{i}(\epsilon,x,y,z) \, {\cal{I}}_{i}(x,y,z) \,, \end{aligned} $
+Thus, the contribution from this family to the two-loop squared-amplitude can be decomposed as$ \begin{aligned} {\cal{F}}^{(2)} \ni \left( \frac{\mu^2}{-s_{123}} \right)^{2\epsilon} \sum_{i} {\cal{A}}_{i}(\epsilon,x,y,z) \, {\cal{I}}_{i}(x,y,z) \,, \end{aligned} $

-$ {\cal{A}}_{i} $ are rational functions, and can be easily expanded in the limit of small x.
-The remaining task is then to compute the master integrals in the high-energy limit$ x \to 0 $ , while keeping the exact dependence on the variables y and z.
-To illustrate our method, we focus on the family (5c).
+$ {\cal{A}}_{i} $ are the rational functions which can be easily expanded in the limit of small values of x.
+The remaining task is to compute the master integrals in the high-energy limit$ x \to 0 $ , while keeping the exact dependence on the variables y and z.
+To illustrate our method, we focused on the family (5c).
 There are 123 MIs in this family.
-In the high-energy limit, these MIs admit the asymptotic expansion$ \begin{aligned} {\cal{I}}_{i}(x,y,z) = \sum_{n_1=-2}^{\infty} \sum_{n_2=0}^{\infty} \sum_{n_3=0}^{n_{3,\max}} {\cal{C}}_{i,n_1,n_2,n_3}(y,z) \, \epsilon^{n_1} \, x^{n_2} \, \log^{n_3} (x) \,. \end{aligned} $
+In the high-energy limit, these MIs admit the following asymptotic expansion:$ \begin{aligned} {\cal{I}}_{i}(x,y,z) = \sum_{n_1=-2}^{\infty} \sum_{n_2=0}^{\infty} \sum_{n_3=0}^{n_{3,\max}} {\cal{C}}_{i,n_1,n_2,n_3}(y,z) \, \epsilon^{n_1} \, x^{n_2} \, \log^{n_3} (x) \,. \end{aligned} $

 $ \epsilon $ is$ -2 $ .
-The integrals also have no power-like singularities in the limit$ m \to 0 $ , and therefore the minimal power of x is$ 0 $ .
-The maximal power of$ \log(x) $ ,$ n_{3,\max} $ , depends on the value of$ n_1 $ and$ n_2 $ .
-In practice, we will truncate the series in$ \epsilon $ and x for the purpose of calculating the squared-amplitude$ {\cal{F}}^{(2)} $ up to$ x^1 $ and$ \epsilon^0 $ .
-This corresponds to the next-to-leading power (NLP) in the high-energy expansion.
+The integrals also have no power-like singularities in the limit$ m \to 0 $ ; therefore, the minimal power of x is$ 0 $ .
+The maximal power of$ \log(x) $ ,$ n_{3,\max} $ , depends on the values of$ n_1 $ and$ n_2 $ .
+In practice, we truncated the series in$ \epsilon $ and x for calculating the squared-amplitude$ {\cal{F}}^{(2)} $ up to$ x^1 $ and$ \epsilon^0 $ .
+This corresponds to the NLP in the high-energy expansion.
 Nevertheless, our method can be used to compute higher power terms as well. -

 $ {\cal{I}}_i $ with respect to the variable$ t \in \{x,y,z\} $ :$ \begin{aligned} \frac{\partial}{\partial t} \begin{pmatrix} {\cal{I}}_1 \\ \vdots \\ {\cal{I}}_{123} \end{pmatrix} = \begin{pmatrix} {\cal{P}}^{(t)}_{1,1} & \cdots & {\cal{P}}^{(t)}_{1,123} \\ \vdots & \ddots & \vdots \\ {\cal{P}}^{(t)}_{123,1}& \cdots & {\cal{P}}^{(t)}_{123,123} \end{pmatrix} \begin{pmatrix} {\cal{I}}_1 \\ \vdots \\ {\cal{I}}_{123} \end{pmatrix} \,, \end{aligned} $